 With the changing demographics of the East Metro, we anticipate that more and more of the leaders needed in this synod will be persons of color, whose sense of vocation needs to be honed from early in their life.
 In each of the initiatives described below, priority will be given to participants from communities of color. $700,000 raised in this area will fund three distinct projects: 1) Paid Internships, 2) Learning and Travel 3) Debt-reduction Fund for the Synod’s Pastors and Deacons.

 The impact goal for the $700,000 in this activity area is 40 young adults with deepened vocational formation through the paid internship initiative, 40 young adults having a transformative experience through mission focused travel experiences, and 25 rostered ministers and their households released from a portion of their seminary education debt burden over a five-year period.

-Goal 4: Invest in a Transformative Project on the East Side of St. Paul with Other Community Partners - $1,000,000
+Goal 4: Invest in a Transformative Project on the East Side of St. Paul with Lutheran Social Service of Minnesota - $1,000,000